Tame topology in Hensel minimal structures: Existence of the limit

-In this section, we prove Theorem~\ref{limit-th1}.
-By Remarks~\ref{rem-angular} and~\ref{rem-orthogonal} ff., we can assume that the field $K$ has a coefficient map, exact sequence~\ref{exact} splits and the residue field is orthogonal to the value group.
+We are going to prove that the set $W$ is non-empty.
+By Remarks~\ref{rem-angular} and~\ref{rem-orthogonal} ff., we can pass to elementary extensions and assume that the field $K$ has a coefficient map $\overline{ac}$, exact sequence~\ref{exact} splits, and the residue field and value group are orthogonal.
 Then we have the isomorphism

-and thus we can identify $G(K)$ with $\widetilde{K}^{\times} \times vK$.
+and thus we can identify $G(K)$ with $(Kv)^{\times} \times vK$.
 This isomorphism is of significance because topological properties of the valued field $K$ are described in terms of the value group $vK$.

+We may of course assume that $0 \not \in E$, $E$ is the union of some balls 1-next to a point from a 0-definable finite set $C_{0} \subset K$ with $0 \in C_{0}$ (by parametrized cell decomposition), and that the function $f$ is bounded, with image contained in the open unit ball centered at the origin, $f(E) \subset \mathcal{O}_{K}$.
+Extend the function $f$ by putting

-By Proposition~\ref{dom-range}, there exist finite 0-definable subsets $C \subset K$ with $0 \in C$ and $D \subset K$ such that $f(C) \subset D$ and, for every ball $B $ 1-next to $C$, the image $f(B)$ is either a singleton in $D$ or a ball 1-next to $D$.
-After partitioning of the domain $E$, we can assume without loss of generality that there is a point $d \in D$, say $d=0$, such that the image $f(B)$ is either $\{ 0 \}$ or a ball 1-next to $0$ for every balls $B \subset E$ which are 1-next to $0$.
-In the first case we are done.
-So suppose the second case.
-Obviously, the balls 1-next to $0$ are of the form $\{ rv(x) =\xi \}$, $\xi \in G(K)$.
+By Proposition~\ref{dom-range}, there exist finite 0-definable subsets $C \subset K$ with $C_{0} \subset C$ and $D \subset K$ such that for every ball $B$ 1-next to $C$, the image $f(B)$ is either a singleton in $D$ or a ball 1-next to $D$.
+Set